 Soils in some regions have become depleted in S because this nutrient is no longer being replenished from anthropogenic sources, due to falling SO2 emissions from the burning of fossil fuels, particularly coal, over the last 20 years.
-Polysulphate has great potential to combat the problem of widespread sulphur depletion due its ability to counter S deficiency in crops and grasslands
+Polysulphate has great potential to combat the problem of widespread sulphur depletion due its ability to counter S deficiency in crops and grasslands.

 As an added bonus, Polysulphate also contains valuable levels of potassium, magnesium and calcium.
+These nutrients confer a range of extra crop benefits, as described below.

-These nutrients crops from soils in relatively large amounts.
+Potassium, along with nitrogen and phosphorus, is one of the three essential plant macronutrients, and is taken up by crops from soils in relatively large amounts.
 Potassium increases the yield and quality of agricultural produce.
 It also helps plants resist disease, insect attack and the stress of adverse conditions such as cold and drought.
 Potassium aids the development of strong and healthy root systems, and allows plants to uptake and use N and other nutrients more efficiently.
-Potassium. as well as being important to plant health, also plays a vital role in livestock nutrition.
+Potassium, as well as being important to plant health, also plays a vital role in livestock nutrition.
+The K content of Polysulphate is therefore a useful complement to routine K-fertilizer applications.